+Our contractual obligations mostly consist of our operating lease obligations for facilities in San Francisco, California and The Woodlands, Texas.
+Our total operating lease commitments as of February 28, 2023, were approximately \$45.3 million, of which \$7.5 million is expected to be paid within the next twelve months.
 In addition, we enter into agreements in the normal course of business with contract research organizations for clinical trials and with vendors for preclinical studies and other services and products for operating purposes, which are generally cancelable upon written notice.
-These payments are not included in the table above.